The Dupont Circle Advisory Neighborhood Commission (ANC) has 9 Commissioners.

 Aaron Landry, Commissioner, 2B04

 Aaron Landry is a resident of the historic Cairo on Q Street NW.
-After working in information technology, media, communications, and energy, his career is in sustainable transportation.
+Landry’s career spans urban transportation, communications, media, information technology, and energy.
 Aaron is an advocate for safer streets, better transit, and healthy cities.
+Landry is also the Chair of the ANC 2B Zoning, Preservation, and Development Committee.
 He can regularly be found at businesses on 17th Street and at the Dupont Circle Farmers Market.

 Randy Downs, Commissioner, 2B05

 Randy Downs is a six-year resident of Dupont Circle and serves as Commissioner for SMD 2B05.
 He is an international, national, and local progressive activist working on LGBTQ equality, labor, environment, and transportation issues.
-Randy also serves as Co-chair of the ANC Transportation and Public Infrastructure Committee, as ANC liaison to the Friends of Stead Park, and as an appointed member of Mayor Bowser’s Advisory Committee for the Office of LGBTQ Affairs.
+Randy also serves as ANC liaison to the Friends of Stead Park, and as an appointed member of Mayor Bowser’s Advisory Committee for the Office of LGBTQ Affairs.
+Randy also served as Co-chair of the ANC 2B Transportation and Public Infrastructure Committee.
 Randy and his long-term partner, Dylan, are residents of the Berkeley at 17th and P Streets NW.

 Mike Silverstein, Commissioner, 2B06

 Mike Silverstein has lived in the Dupont Circle neighborhood since 1981.
-He is retired after a thirty year career at ABC News, and currently serves on the DC Alcoholic Beverage Control Board.
+He is retired after a thirty year career at ABC News, and has previously served on the D.C.
+Alcoholic Beverage Control Board.

 Kari Cunningham, Commissioner, 2B07

-Kari Cunningham is the current commissioner for ANC 2B07.
-She is a nonprofit specialist, with nearly two decades of experience helping organizations achieve their goals.
+Kari Cunningham is a nonprofit specialist, with nearly two decades of experience helping organizations achieve their goals.
 Her work to date has been focused in the areas of aging, disability, and education.
 On the local level she is involved with Age-Friendly DC, Friends of Stead Park, and the Ross Elementary PTA.
 Kari and her husband enjoy visiting local parks and museums with their school-age daughter.

 Beverly Schwartz, Commissioner, 2B08